pranavsuresh7/100days_of_machinelearning_code/README.md

 Started implementing YOLO algorithm with opencv,will add code repo within few days
 # day-7
 Currently I'm using Intel AI cloud for computing,today just setted up google colab and watched some videos about video analysis.
+# day-8
+Not much progress,but I'm trying to create a video analyser with opencv and YOLO.So revised YOLO algorithm from deeplearning.ai.